skip navigation

 REDUCED

-After is omitted from a modifying clause if the earlier time is expressed with the verb form — a past participle
+After can be omitted from a modifying clause.
+However, the earlier time is then expressed in the form of the verb—a past participle.
+Past Nonfinite.

 Having been burglarized,